Hacker News

 Looks like a very high quality library, great work!
 I wonder if it will eventually support auto truncating tab titles when the tabs fill up the horizontal space, just like how chrome display large number of tabs.

-pdyc6 days ago
+pdyc6 months ago

 wow, very well thought out layout manager.
 I want to start a project just to use it :-)